-Parents must wait in their vehicles in the car lines to pick up their students and may not begin lining up before 2:30 PM.
+For the safety of all students and staff, parents must wait in their vehicles in the car lines to pick up their students and may not begin lining up before 2:30 PM.
 No cars may enter the church front awning until 2:55 PM.
-Students may not be picked up in the rear of the building, and parents may not enter through the side or rear doors.
-This policy must be adhered to for the safety of all students, staff, and parents.
+Students may not be picked up in the rear of the building unless approved by the Administration, and parents may not enter through the side or rear doors.

-Due to safety and security concerns, parents/guardians are not allowed in the building to pick up students or in the School Offices between 2:45 PM and 3:30 PM.
+Due to safety and security concerns, parents/guardians are not allowed in the building to pick up students or in the School Offices between 2:50 PM and 3:30 PM.
 In addition, parents/guardians will be required to wait until student dismissal procedures are completed before their requests or questions can be addressed.
-Students and parents are asked not to cross the car-rider traffic line between 3:15 PM and 3:30 PM.
-Parents picking up a student for an after-school appointment must pick up their student before 2:45 PM or use the car-rider line.
+Students and parents should not cross the car-rider traffic line between 3:15 PM and 3:30 PM.
+Parents picking up a student for an after-school appointment must pick up their student before 2:50 PM or use the car-rider line.